- Class: Insecta (Insect)

 Head— The head is where the beetle's eyes, mouth, brain, and antennae are found.
 Some horned beetles have extensions on their head that remind scientists of horns or antlers.

 Thorax— The thorax is the powerhouse of the beetle body, divided into three parts.
 The beetle's six legs and its wings are attached to these parts.
 Thick, hardened front wings, called elytra, cover most of the beetle's body and its back wings offer great protection.
-Some species are able to trap moisture under their wings, helping them survive in deserts where water is scarce.
-Other species can live underwater because they are able to trap air under the elytra.
+Some are able to trap moisture under their wings, helping them survive in deserts where water is scarce.
+Others can live underwater because they are able to trap air under the elytra.

 Abdomen— The abdomen contains the organs for digestion and reproduction.
 A tough exoskeleton and the elytra protect the beetle's soft membranes and keep the beetle from drying out or getting waterlogged.